The Amazing Bulk: Plot

-Darwin visits Howard and injects him with a sedative and takes him to a secret facility, where he performs some experiments on Howard to analyse the results of the serum.
-Darwin also informs Howard that he will give him both full permission to marry Hannah and an antidote if he agrees to go as the Bulk and take down a mad scientist named Dr. Werner von Kantlove who has been destroying famous monuments and landmarks and is currently plotting to blow up the moon.
-Howard is deployed several miles away from Kantlove's castle and after sprinting through several locations, he arrives at his castle.
-Howard transforms into the Bulk and kills Kantlove, his guards, and his dim-witted wife Lolita Kantlove.
+Darwin visits Howard, injects him with a sedative, and takes him to a secret facility, where he performs some experiments on Howard to analyse the results of the serum.
+Darwin also informs Howard that he will give him both full permission to marry Hannah and an antidote if he agrees to go as the Bulk and take down Werner.
+Being dropped at his castle via helicopter, Howard transforms into the Bulk and kills Werner and his dim-witted wife.

+Werner sends a Saturn V rocket to the moon to blow it up, only to find out upon its landing that a monkey has hacked its systems.

-The Bulk turns back into Howard and calls Darwin that he took down Dr. Kantlove, but Darwin then betrays Howard and reveals that he actually lied about a cure to revert him back to his normal self.
-Darwin also reveals that he has been receiving the funding for his project from Kantlove, who wanted to use the serum to cure his erectile dysfunction, after the government stopped funding it two years ago, and when Howard proved the serum to be a success, Darwin decided that Kantlove was no longer needed, hence why he sent the Bulk to eliminate him.
+The Bulk turns back into Howard and calls Darwin to tell him that he took down Werner, but Darwin betrays Howard and reveals that he lied about a cure to the serum.
+Darwin also reveals that the project was funded by Werner, who wanted to use the serum to cure his erectile dysfunction, after the government stopped funding it two years ago; after Howard proved the serum's potency, he decided that Werner was no longer needed and used Howard to eliminate him.
 Darwin declares his plan to use the serum to create a super-human soldier army and sends the military to execute Howard.
-Howard turns into the Bulk and a lengthy chase ensues, ending with a nuclear bomb being dropped on the Bulk.
-Hannah comes in and Darwin tells her that Hank died saving the world from Dr. Kantlove.
+Howard turns into the Bulk and a lengthy chase ensues with a nuclear bomb being dropped on the Bulk.
+Hannah comes in and Darwin tells her that Howard died saving the world from Werner.

-That night, Hannah wakes up to discover Howard at her house, having survived the bombing.
-He reunites with Hannah and proposes to her, with Hannah accepting.
+Hannah wakes up to discover Howard at her house.
+He proposes to her, and Hannah accepts.
 Howard tries to warn Hannah about Darwin's true nature, but she doesn't believe him.
-Darwin sees that Howard has survived, and the two break into a struggle and fall off a balcony, which kills them both.
-Later, Hannah visits Howard's grave and leaves a rose there.
-After she leaves, a drunken Garton arrives at the grave.
-He begins to urinate on it, and the Bulk's fists suddenly strike his head.
+Darwin sees that Howard has survived, and the two break into a struggle and fall off a balcony and seemingly Howard dies.
+Hannah visits Howard's grave and leaves a rose there.
+A drunken Garton arrives at the grave.
+He begins to urinate on it, and the Bulk's fists strike his head.